Kaspur2012/Llamacpp-Model-Launcher/README.md

 #### **6. Agressive context tuning **

-Currently the context tuning is super agrssive, it will squeeze all your vram for the most context.
+Currently the context tuning is super aggressive, it will squeeze all your vram for the most context.
 The app is sending a ~2k token for stability test so if you and sending very large context to the llm, you WILL see it running out of memory.
-In this case you need to either manually lower the context to compensate for this or use your own stability long prompt(located in the parameters_db.py -> BENCHMARK_PROMPT, just use your super lomg prompt here so the model can adjust to your long prompt).
+In this case you need to either manually lower the context to compensate for this or use your own stability long prompt(located in the parameters_db.py -> BENCHMARK_PROMPT, just use your super lomg prompt here so the model can adjust tuning context properly to your long prompt).

 </details>